sajadkamalinejad/Ansible_LEMPStack/README.md

 ## Ansible  LEMP stack  on Debian 11
 This playbook will install  **LEMP Stack** on debian 11.
 To run this script you need to have a fresh VPS with debian 11 installed.
-The minimum hardware requirements for the server is:
+The minimum hardware requirements for the server is: <br />
 **CPU:** 2 vCores or more <br />
 **RAM:** 2 Gigabytes or more <br />
 **DISK:** 20 Gigabytes or more <br />